BerkeleyAutomation/FogROS2/README.md

 you may also `git clone` your development repo to the docker instead.

-Step 2: Write the FogROSlaunch file.
-Examples of launch files can be found in the talker*.launch.py in [here.](https://github.com/BerkeleyAutomation/FogROS2/tree/humble/fogros2_examples/launch)
+Step 2: Write the FogROS launch file.
+Examples of launch files can be found in the talker*.launch.py [here](https://github.com/BerkeleyAutomation/FogROS2/tree/humble/fogros2_examples/launch).

 ## Setting Up Automatic Image Transport